omicscodeathon/rhinotypeR/README.md

 # countSNPs(fastaD)
 ```

-#### Function 8: plotFrequency
+##### Function 8: plotFrequency

-- Create a barplot of genotype frequencies
+- Plots the frequency of assigned genotypes.
+This function uses the
+  output of assignTypes() as input.

 Example